apache/cloudstack-documentation/source/developersguide/dev.rst

 #.
 Domain Admin.
 Access to only the virtual resources of the clouds that
    belong to the administrator’s domain.

 #.
 User.
-Access to only the features that allow management of the user’s
+Access to only the features that allow management of the User’s
    Instances, storage, and Network.